-C) Cash and cash equivalents
+C) Cash

-Cash and cash equivalent includes cash, balance kept in Banks and unrestricted deposits, with a maturity date of no more than 90 days from the acquisition date.
-The method used to prepare the statement of cash flows is the indirect method.
+Cash includes cash, balances held in banks, and term deposits freely available, with a maturity date not exceeding 90 days from the acquisition date.
+The method used for preparing the Statement of Cash Flow is the indirect method.